JoshLocke/FS-Laws/Select Committees Act.md

 <p>F<small>ebruary</small> 11, 2023</p>

-(Credits to Clonemep & Jackfruitism for the original form of this act)
+(Credits to Clonemep, Jackfruitism, and Sharkfish82 for the original form of this act)

-Mr. JoshLocke (for himself) introduced the following Act:
+Mr. JoshLocke (for himself, Mr. Sharkfish82) introduced the following Act:

 ---